senanu/b40/docs/ch06/ch06_rg.md

 13. What is meant by 'active' transport?
 How is it different from 'passive' transport?{{site.space3}}
 14. Why doesn’t it make sense for cells to actively transport (pump) uncharged non-polar molecules across their membrane?{{site.space3}}
-14. Look at figure 7.18.
-Sucrose is moving into the cell against its concentration gradient (ie. from low concentration to high concentration).
-What allows it to do this? (describe cotransport).{{site.space6}}
+14. Look at figure 6.25.
+In this figure, sucrose is moving down its concentration gradient by diffusion, but it can also move UP its concentration gradient by via secondary active transport (cotransport).
+Explain how this works and how it is different from simple active transport. {{site.space6}}
 15. What is meant by an 'electrochemical gradient'.
 How is this different from a 'concentration gradient'?{{site.space3}}
-15. What is the ultimate source of energy shown in figure 7.18?{{site.space3}}

     > OBJECTIVE: Describe how cells move large quantities or large materials into their interior without requiring those substanes to pass through a membrane.